 In some cases, a person may be exempt from certain legal restrictions if their actions were taken in the course of their employment.
 For example, commercial truck drivers are often subject to specific rules and regulations that do not apply to the general public, such as hours of service limits and mandatory rest periods.
 However, there may be exceptions to these rules, such as when truck drivers are engaged in “personal conveyance,” which involves driving their commercial vehicle for personal use, but not engaging in any work-related activity.

-Moreover, some industries – such as the taxi and ride-sharing (Uber, Lyft) industry – have specific legal requirements and rules regarding the transportation of passengers, driver licensing, and vehicle maintenance, among other things.
-People employed in these sectors generally have the obligation to comply with these rules but may utilize certain defenses if they can prove their infringement was a direct result of their employment duties.
+Furthermore, industries like the taxi and ride-sharing sector (including Uber and Lyft) are subject to specific regulations for passenger transportation, driver licensing, and vehicle maintenance.
+People employed in these sectors generally have the obligation to comply with these rules, but may utilize certain defenses if they can prove their infringement was a direct result of their employment duties.

 Religious Ceremony Participation

-In some circumstances, religious practices and ceremony participation may provide a legal defense to certain violations.
-For example, some indigenous communities are allowed to use peyote – a hallucinogenic substance – during religious rituals, which is otherwise an illegal substance under federal law.
+In some circumstances, participation in religious ceremonies can provide a legal defense against certain violations.
+For instance, some indigenous communities are permitted to use the hallucinogenic substance peyote during religious rituals, even though it is an illegal substance under federal law.
 In these instances, individuals who participate in the ceremony and use the substance for religious purposes may be able to argue that their actions were protected under the First Amendment right to freedom of religion and, thus, avoid criminal liability.

 However, this type of defense will depend on the specific circumstances and whether the alleged violation was a “sincerely held” religious practice rooted in historical or cultural traditions.